flackend/javascript-test-driven-design/README.md

 window.square = require('./modules/general/square.js');
 ```

 We're putting `square` on `window` so that everything has access to it (including our tests).
-But this we'll change that when we turn this into an AngularJS project later.
+But we'll change that when we turn this into an AngularJS project later.

 #### Bundling